chabad360/hugo-gh-pages/README.md

 </div>
 &nbsp;

-This action builds your Hugo Site (using the latest Hugo Extended), tests the genertated HTML with [HTMLProofer](https://github.com/gjtorikian/html-proofer/) and pushes it to Github Pages.
+This action builds your Hugo Site (using the latest Hugo Extended) and pushes it to Github Pages.

 This action also contains support for several external Hugo Helpers: